Djokovic–Federer rivalry: US Open

 Their next two meetings at the tournament in 2010 and 2011 were five-set matches.
 Both were won by Djokovic and on both occasions he saved double match points.
 In the fifth set of the 2010 semifinal, Federer led 5–4 and had two match points on Djokovic's serve but Djokovic saved them hitting two forehand winners.
 Djokovic held, broke Federer's serve, and then held again to win the match 7–5.
 Djokovic was in disbelief that he'd won, putting an end to Federer's run of six straight US Open finals.
 "To be honest, I was just closing my eyes and hitting forehands as fast as I can on match point.
 If it goes in, it goes in.
 If it goes out, just another loss to Federer in the US Open," Djokovic stated.
 "It was just a couple of points that decided the match.
 I managed to come back.
 I was very lucky."

 In the 2011 semifinal, Federer started the match strongly as he took the opening set in a tiebreak and won the second set comfortably.
 Djokovic won the next set, and claimed the fourth set as well to come back and force the match into a deciding fifth set.
 Federer recovered to gain a 5–3 lead and had double match points on his own serve.
 Djokovic saved the first match point with a memorable return winner and went on to win four games in a row to win the match once again by the same score of 7–5 in the fifth.
 "Sure, it's disappointing, but I have only myself to blame," said Federer.
 "I set it all up perfect, but I couldn't finish it.
 It was a tough year in terms of some tough losses at some crucial stages of the season but look, it's not the first time it's happened."
 Both years, Djokovic went on to play Rafael Nadal in the final, losing to him in 2010 before defeating him in 2011 to win his first US Open title.

-The two then played in the 2015 US Open Final.
-Djokovic exemplified his development into the world's best player with a thrilling 6–4, 5–7, 6–4, 6–4 victory.
+The two later met in the final of the 2015 US Open, where Djokovic won 6–4, 5–7, 6–4, 6–4.